 Note that only user interrupts with a priority level of 7 or less can be disabled.
-Trap sources (level 8-15) cannot be disabled.
+Trap sources (Level 8-15) cannot be disabled.

-The DISI instruction provides a convenient way to disable interrupts of priority levels 1-6 for a fixed period of time.
+The DISI instruction provides a convenient way to disable interrupts of Priority Levels 1-6 for a fixed period of time.
 Level 7 interrupt sources are not disabled by the DISI instruction.

-8.0 OSCILLATOR CONFIGURATION
+查询PIC24FJ64GB004供应商 8.0 OSCILLATOR CONFIGURATION

-Note: This data sheet summarizes the features of this group of PIC24F devices.
-It is not intended to be a comprehensive reference source.
-For more information, refer to the "PIC24F Family Reference Manual", "Section 6.
-Oscillator" (DS39700).
+Note: This data sheet summarizes the features

+of this group of PIC24F devices.
+It is not

+intended to be a comprehensive reference

+source.
+For more information, refer to the

+"PIC24F Family Reference Manual",

+Section 6.
+"Oscillator" (DS39700).

-The oscillator system for PIC24FJ64GA104 family devices has the following features:
+The oscillator system for PIC24FJ64GB004 family devices has the following features:

-- A total of four external and internal oscillator options as clock sources, providing 11 different clock modes - On-chip 4x PLL to boost internal operating frequency on select internal and external oscillator sources
+• A total of four external and internal oscillator options as clock sources, providing 11 different clock modes

-- Software-controllable switching between various clock sources - Software-controllable postscaler for selective clocking of CPU for system power savings - A Fail-Safe Clock Monitor (FSCM) that detects clock failure and permits safe application recovery or shutdown - A separate and independently configurable system clock output for synchronizing external hardware
+- An on-chip USB PLL block to provide a stable 48 MHz clock for the USB module, as well as a range of frequency options for the system clock - Software-controllable switching between various clock sources - Software-controllable postscaler for selective clocking of CPU for system power savings - A Fail-Safe Clock Monitor (FSCM) that detects clock failure and permits safe application recovery or shutdown - A separate and independently configurable system clock output for synchronizing external hardware